pragma-/Plang/README.md

 A String containing a Map construction | Map | A Map with keys and values of the Map construction

 ##### Array()
-Converting to `Array` from type T with value X produces an `Array` with value A:
+Converting to `Array` from type T with value X produces an `Array` with the following values:

 From Type T | With Value X | Value of Array
 --- | --- | ---
 String | A String containing an Array constructor | An Array containing elements of the Array constructor Array | any value | that value

-Converting from `Array` with value A to type T produces a T with value X:
+Converting from `Array` with value A to type T produces a T with the following values:

 Value of Array | To Type T | Value of T
 --- | --- | ---